 2. It’s commitment to the core concerns of African Americans

 - Since it’s formation, the African American church has always been committed to the core concerns of it’s people.
-In a time when all Caucasians dominated their lives with the evils of Slavery, the African American church was the only institution that was committed to the hope of freedom.
+In a time when the white majority dominated their lives with the evils of Slavery, the African American church was the only institution that was committed to the hope of freedom.
 In a time when African Americans were tortured, lynched, raped, and oppressed by “black codes” and Jim Crow laws, The African Americans church was there speaking to them for their right to life, dignity and protection.
-In a time when African Americans were segregated from public life with Caucasians, discriminated in education, the work force, and even religious life; the African American church was there to speak for their rights for equality, opportunity, and empowerment.
+In a time when African Americans were segregated from public life with the white majority, discriminated in education, the work force, and even religious life; the African American church was there to speak for their rights for equality, opportunity, and empowerment.
 There is no other culture, people group, or institution that has been committed more consistently to the core values/concerns of African Americans than the African American church!
 The best African American churches did all this and still preached that Christ was their Lord, and ultimately their home and allegiance was with Him.

 3. It’s platform for the civil rights movement, business, and leadership